Classic Greek Baklava

 - Filo or phyllo dough is a given.
 If you’re not familiar with filo, it is a paper-thin pastry dough that is buttered and layered to make flaky layers for desserts, appetizers, and entrees.
 It provides distinctive baklava layers.
 You’ll find it in the frozen food aisle near the puff pastry.

 - Nuts are not optional either, but the variety can vary.
-My recipe uses walnuts, but pistachios and even hazelnuts or almonds are utilized.
+My recipe uses walnuts, but pistachios and even hazelnuts or almonds are also used.

 - Sugar syrup is needed to help the dessert come together.
 Often made with honey, the Turkish versions tend to leave that out.
 I do, too.
 Mine is flavored with orange flower (or orange blossom) water for a subtle, but distinctive taste you’ll adore.